groupdocs-annotation/GroupDocs.Annotation-Docs/net/advanced-usage/saving/save-only-annotated-pages.md

 url: annotation/net/save-only-annotated-pages
 title: Save only annotated pages
 weight: 2
-description: "The article describes how to save only annotated pages when using GroupDocs.Annotation for .NET API."
+description: "The page describes how to save only annotated pages when using GroupDocs.Annotation for .NET API."
 keywords: annotated pages, save, annotations
 productName: GroupDocs.Annotation for .NET
 hideChildren: False